Skip to content

 The 1814 law on universal primary education is often pointed to as the beginning of official Danish gender equality.
 It spells out the obligation to educate both boys and girls.
 A century later, in 1915, Danish women were granted the right to vote and to run for office in Parliament alongside men.
 Legislation on equal pay followed soon after.
 In more recent times, divorcing parents have generally been given equal custody over children and public institutions have become responsible for promoting gender equality.
 The first Danish minister for gender equality was appointed in 1999 and the first female Prime Minister came to office in 2011.

 Despite being a gender equality frontrunner, Denmark cannot tick every box yet.
-When the World Economic Forum published its Gender Gap Report in 2021, Denmark took 29th place, down from a 14th place the year before.
-This index favours progress and Denmark’s drop on the list shows that gender equality is progressing more slowly in Denmark than in other Nordic countries.
+When the World Economic Forum published its Gender Gap Report in 20231, Denmark took 23th place, which was an improvement from the 32thplace the year before.
+Despite the improvement gender equality is still progressing more slowly in Denmark than in other Nordic countries.

 Did you know